samjanny/pinchat/extensions/README.md

 - "Leave This Site" button
 - "Dismiss (Unsafe)" button with confirmation

 **CSP Compatibility**: The warning overlay uses Shadow DOM with external CSS loaded from the extension's `web_accessible_resources`.
 This ensures the overlay displays correctly even on pages with strict Content Security Policy (CSP) that blocks inline styles.
+Firefox MV3 exposes only `warning.css` and restricts it to `https://pinchat.io/*` via `matches`.

 ### What the Extension Detects